 This is an article that was written about us by a local small online news site.
 We thought it might be right for our customers to see what is being said about Houston Junk Car Buyer.

 Houston Junk Car Buyer has been in the business of recycling junk vehicles since 1988.
 They have been a stable figure in the junk car industry in the Houston area from day one.
 The owners of Houston Junk Car have always prided themselves on offering the best possible service possible.

 “From day one, things have always been different for us.
 We have tried to think out of the box and not market our company in traditional manners.
-Our primary goal is to keep the seller in mind and making sure we can pay the most for their vehicle.”
+Our primary goal is to keep the seller in mind and make sure we can pay the most for their vehicle.”
 This was a statement made to us by one of the owners, John.

 We came across this company when we were looking for a company to purchase a wrecked vehicle from us; they went out of their way to make sure that we were happy and satisfied with their service.
 What surprised us was three days after they purchased our junk vehicle, they called us to rate their service.
 A phone room or outside company didn’t contact us; the owners called us to make sure we were happy and make sure we understood the process.

 These are the things you expect out of a large company and not a small family-owned local company.
 I started asking questions and found out a lot about the enterprise.
 They informed us that their best advertisement is by word of mouth.
 It meant more to them to have a personal recommendation than to get calls from television or newspaper ads.